-He and his wife Virginia currently reside in Tappen, BC, and many of their six children (two daughters and four sons), continue to be involved in some capacity in the golf industry.
 Bud becomes just the third CPGA Member to receive the Alberta PGA Lifetime Achievement Award in the Player Category, joining fellow CPGA Members Henry Martell and Frank Fowler.

 Frank Fowler2004 Winner

-Mr. Frank Fowler joined the Canadian Professional Golfers’ Association in 1957, but it wa s long before then when he picked up his first golf club and became hooked on the game.
+Mr. Frank Fowler joined the Canadian Professional Golfers’ Association in 1957, but it was long before then when he picked up his first golf club and became hooked on the game.